 (1) Holders of ordinary shares are entitled to attend, speak, and vote, either in person or by proxy, at General Meetings of the Company.
 On a vote by a show of hands, every member who is present has one vote and every proxy present who has been duly appointed by a member entitled to vote has one vote, unless the proxy has been appointed by more than one member and has been instructed by more than one member to vote for the resolution and by one or more members to vote against the resolution, in which case the proxy has one vote for and one against.
 On a poll vote, every member who is present in person or by proxy has one vote for every ordinary share of which he/she is the holder.
-Please note, as the meeting will be held virtually as a closed meeting shareholders or their appointed representative(s) will not be able to attend the AGM in person.
-Shareholders are encouraged to appoint the Chairman of the Meeting only to ensure their votes are counted.
+Please note, Shareholders are strongly encouraged to vote by proxy and appoint the Chairman of the Meeting to vote on their behalf at the meeting to ensure their votes are counted.